larathordar/mini-homeworks/README.md

 # Mini homeworks

+- Fork the repo
+- Clone the repo
-Leave your submissions as a PR
+- Leave your submissions as a PR